The Worlds of British Sculpture: Sculpture and Empire at St Paul’s Cathedral, c.1796-1916

 • Australia, New Zealand, Antarctica

-The series of twelve presentations will be object-focused, on small, related groups of monuments, by key scholars in the field.
-The papers will be available in advance to watch at your convenience: further details will be posted here and on social media.
-As you watch, please email any questions you may have for our speakers to yahcs@york.ac.uk, specifying who your question is for: these questions will form the basis of the panel discussions at the conference.
+The series of twelve presentations were object-focused, on small, related groups of monuments, by key scholars in the field.
+The papers were available to watch in advance; links to the presentations were sent out to ticket-holders the week before the conference.
+Attendees were then invited to email any questions for the speakers, and these questions formed the basis of the panel discussions at the conference on Tuesday 28 June 2022.

 • Prof. Alex Bremner (University of Edinburgh): Central Africa